SunnyC0d3/Vue-Laravel-Authentication/README.md

 To install the application, just simply clone it to your desktop or download it.

 Then all you need to do is, setup your **.env** file.
 I am using **MySQL** as my database choice and since this application is configured with docker, you may have to do extra changes if you decide to use another database.
+For more information in regards to Laravel Sail, please see the docs [here](https://laravel.com/docs/8.x/sail).

 Once everything has been setup, run the following commands -